xeptor6569/billiards-boss/CI_CD_SETUP.md

 # CI/CD Setup Guide

-This guide explains how to set up automated deployments for Billiards Boss using GitHub Actions.
+This guide explains how to set up automated deployments for Billiards Boss using GitHub Actions with self-hosted runners.

 ## Overview

 The project uses two deployment environments:

 - **Dev/Staging**: `dev.billiardsboss.com` - Deploys from `dev` branch
-- **Production**: `billiardsboss.com` - Deploys from `master`/`main` branch
+- **Production**: `billiardsboss.com` - Deploys from `main` branch

 ## Workflow Files

 - `.github/workflows/deploy-dev.yml` - Deploys dev branch to staging
-- `.github/workflows/deploy-prod.yml` - Deploys master/main branch to production
+- `.github/workflows/deploy-prod.yml` - Deploys main branch to production

+## Why Self-Hosted Runners?

+If your deployment server is on a home network (like a Proxmox VM), it's not directly accessible from the internet.
+Self-hosted runners solve this by:

+- ✅ Running directly on your server (no SSH needed)
+- ✅ No need to expose ports or configure SSH keys
+- ✅ Free (doesn't use GitHub Actions minutes)
+- ✅ Faster deployments (no network overhead)
+- ✅ More secure (runner connects to GitHub, not the other way around)

 ## Prerequisites

 1. **GitHub Repository** with the code
-2. **Deployment Server** with:
+2. **Deployment Server** (your Proxmox VM) with:
    - Docker and Docker Compose installed
-   - SSH access configured
-   - Git repository cloned
+   - Git installed
-   - Environment files (`.env`) configured
-3. **SSH Key Pair** for GitHub Actions to access the server
+   - Node.js installed (for build info generation)
+   - User with Docker permissions
+   - Network access to GitHub (for runner to connect)

 ## Step 1: Prepare Deployment Server

-### On your deployment server:
+### On your deployment server (Proxmox VM):

 1. **Create deployment directories** (one for dev, one for prod):